 No win, no fee

 However, we are able to accept instructions in these complex and lengthy cases on a ‘no win no fee’ basis.
 This means that the claimant will only pay a fee if they win the case.
 This allows access to justice for victims of medical negligence cases.

-It is also worth noting that unlike under the legal aid system, which required solicitors taking on medical negligence cases to have experience in dealing with such claims, there is no longer a mandatory requirement for your legal representative to have any type of experience in medical negligence work beyond the usual qualifications to practise law.
+It is also worth noting that unlike under the legal aid system, which required solicitors taking on medical negligence cases to have experience in dealing with such claims, there is no longer a mandatory requirement for your legal representative to have any type of experience in medical negligence work beyond the usual qualifications to practice law.
 A Claimant is best served by finding a recognised and qualified clinical negligence solicitor.
 Here, at Hay & Kilner, we have specialist solicitors accredited by the Law Society and AVMA reflecting our years of experience in this complex, and often sensitive, area of law.
 Our Clinical Negligence team are recognised in Band 1 of Chambers and in Tier 1 of Legal 500, which are the highest categories in independently researched guides identifying the most outstanding law firms and lawyers

 So, what can you do?

 There are ways that those who have suffered injury or life-changing disability due to medical negligence can still seek redress through the legal system.
 While the removal of Legal Aid for all but the most serious cases has impact access to justice, there are still routes to redress and financial compensation for those who need it.